International Genetically Engineered Machine: History of the competition

 iGEM developed out of student projects conducted during MIT's Independent Activities Periods in 2003 and 2004.
 Later in 2004, a competition with five teams from various schools was held.
 In 2005, teams from outside the United States took part for the first time.
 Since then iGEM has continued to grow, with 130 teams entering in 2010.

-Randy Rettberg, an engineer who has worked for technology companies including Apple, Sun and BBN, is the founder and director of the iGEM competition.
+Randy Rettberg, an engineer who has worked for technology companies including Apple, Sun and BBN, is the founder and president of iGEM.

 Because of this increasing size, in the years 2011 - 2013 the competition was split into three regions: Europe, the Americas, and Asia (though teams from Africa and Australia also entered via "Europe" and "Asia" respectively).
 Regional jamborees occurred during October; and some subset of teams attending those events were selected to advance to the World Championship at MIT in November.

 In January 2012 the iGEM Foundation was spun out of MIT as an independent non-profit organization located in Cambridge, Massachusetts, USA.
 The iGEM Foundation supports scientific research and education through operating the iGEM competition.
 The same year, iGEM expanded into having not only the Collegiate division, but also competitions for entrepreneurs and high school students.

 For their tenth anniversary, iGEM added new tracks to the existing ones: Art & Design, Community Labs, Entrepreneurship, Measurement, Microfluidics, Policy & Practice, and Software.
 Although Entrepreneurship and Software were tracks in previous years, in 2014 they were made more distinct in terms of their judging requirements.
 Furthermore, in 2014 iGEM did not have regional jamborees, but instead hosted a giant jamboree so every team could participate in one conference in Cambridge unlike in previous years where only the regional finalists were brought to Cambridge.

+The iGEM Jamborees for 2020 and 2021 were held online, due to the COVID-19 pandemic.

+Starting in 2022, the event was redesigned and rebranded to the iGEM Grand Jamboree, held in the Paris Expo Porte de Versailles.